jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

     rtt min/avg/max/mdev = 0.114/0.149/0.221/0.052 ms
     root@0ecccdfa45ef:/#

-<!SLIDE printonly>
+---
+class: extra-details

-# Resolving container addresses
+## Resolving container addresses

 In Docker Engine 1.9, name resolution is implemented with `/etc/hosts`, and updating it each time containers are added/removed.